Are LED Lights Bad for Your Eyes? Debunking the Myths and Facts

 Except for the issue related to blue light, we must admit that LED lights bring many benefits compared to traditional lights such as fluorescent lights and halogen lights.
 These benefits make LED Lights a popular and preferred choice in many lighting applications from home to industrial and commercial.

 • Long Lifespan: LED lights typically have a much longer lifespan than traditional lighting sources such as incandescent or fluorescent bulbs.
-Normally an LED lamp has a lifespan of 50,000 to 100,000 hours of lighting.
+Normally an LED lamp has a lifespan of 25,000 to 50,000 hours of lighting, helping LED become an eco-friendly alternative to traditional bulbs.

 • Energy Efficiency: LED Lights consume 85% less energy than traditional lights.

-• Durability: LED lights are made of durable materials such as metal and hard plastic, making them more durable and more resistant to shock, vibration and external impacts
+• Durability: LED lights are made of durable materials such as metal and hard plastic, making them more durable and more resistant to shock, vibration and external impacts, and helping LEDs are safe to leave on all night.

 • Instant Lighting: Unlike some traditional lighting sources which may take time to reach maximum brightness, LEDs provide instant light when turned on.
 This feature is especially beneficial in security lighting applications or emergency situations.